TaoRuijie/ECAPA-TDNN/README.md

 ## Introduction

-This repository contains unofficial code to train the standard [ECAPA-TDNN](https://arxiv.org/pdf/2005.07143.pdf) for speaker recognition in VoxCeleb2 dataset.
+This repository contains my unofficial reimplementation of the standard [ECAPA-TDNN](https://arxiv.org/pdf/2005.07143.pdf), which is the speaker recognition in VoxCeleb2 dataset.

-This repository is modified based on [voxceleb_trainer](https://github.com/clovaai/voxceleb_trainer)
+This repository is modified based on [voxceleb_trainer](https://github.com/clovaai/voxceleb_trainer).

 ## Best Performance in this project (with AS-norm)